AmeliaSZK/CoulAdj-Py/README.md

 (CoulAdj-Py) $
 ```
 This is weird because the script says it tests sizes 1 and 8,
 but only size 1 failed.
-If a size fails, all others should fail.
+Because of how the test samples were created, if a size fails, all others should fail.

 Start by checking that the script isn't lying about the sizes under test.